 beautiful, beliefs, coaching, dating, healthy, humanity, inspiration, life, life coaching, limiting beliefs, media, mind, personal development, racism, self, self acceptance, self esteem, self improvement, self love, truth, tv

 There is an assault on women right now.
 We are constantly being judged and measured by our appearance.
-It’s causing us to feel like we don’t measure up because we don’t have tiny waist lines, big butts or “good hair.”
-It’s causing our young folks to either want to be like or want to marry women like the ones they see on T.V., many who have been photoshopped or cosmetically enhanced or are chronically starved.
+It’s causing us to feel like we don’t measure up because we don’t have tiny waist lines, long legs and perfect teeth etc. It’s causing our young folks to either want to be like or want to marry women like the ones they see on T.V., many who have been photoshopped or cosmetically enhanced or are chronically starved.
 Men are choosing mates based on what the woman looks like instead of more important traits like personality, integrity and whether or not they love them– and as soon as they say “I do” the countdown to divorce begins.
 You can’t build a life with someone based on “pretty.”
 It’s not a good foundation.
 You need to have common goals, interests and values.
 Not to mention looks are fleeting.

 Very few of us hit the gene lottery pool.
 And the big secret is that even “pretty” women struggle with issues surrounding their appearance.
 It seems almost no one is exempt.
 The media attempts to prove that you’re only valuable if you’re perfect.
 News flash… no one is, not even the people they show us in the magazines or on T.V.
 If you see some of those people on the beach or sans makeup, they have stretch marks, scars, even cellulite like the rest of us.
 Things that are common to all human beings are covered up during photo shoots to give us the illusion that they are perfect.